katlamas/slides/figma-04/figma-04.md

 **Keep It Simple:** Avoid unnecessary details that can clutter the wireframe.

-**Use Placeholders:** Indicate where images, videos, or other media will be placed.
+**Use Placeholders:** Indicate where images, videos, or other media will be placed with boxes.

 **Be Consistent:** Maintain uniformity in design elements and spacing.

 **Annotate Clearly:** Provide notes to explain functionality and interactive elements.

+**Use two fonts max:**  Limit yourself to two fonts to make the hierarchy clear.

+---

+**Wireframes**
+## Consider screen size
+Three questions that might drastically influence your wireframe or versions of your wireframe include:

+**Supported devices:** Your design adapts to support desktop and mobile.

+**Screen orientation:** Depending on if you’re looking at the design in portrait or landscape, some things might need to shift and resize.

+**Context of use:** If a specific feature in your product is more geared to desktop use, consider cutting it from the mobile version upfront.

 ---